On Dirichlet, Poncelet and Abel problems: Related problems of mathematical physics

-In the theory of the rational (sometimes called the Cauchy-Jacobi or Pad\'e) interpolation these grids appear naturally for some class of self-similar solutions.
+In the theory of the rational (also called sometimes as the Cauchy-Jacobi or Pad\'e) interpolation, these grids appear naturally for some class of self-similar solutions.

 The Cauchy-Jacobi interpolation problem (CJIP) for the sequence $Y_j$ of (nonzero) complex numbers can be formulated as follows \cite{BGM}, \cite{Mein}.
-Given two nonnegative integers $n,m$, choose a system of (distinct) points $x_j, j=0,1, \dots, n+m$ on the complex plane.
-We are seeking polynomials $Q_m(x;n), P_n(x;m)$ of degrees $m$ and $n$ correspondingly such that \be Y_j= \frac{Q_m(x_j;n)}{P_n(x_j;m)}, \quad j=0,1, \dots n+m \lab{CJP} \ee (in our notation we stress, e.g. that polynomial $Q_m(x;n)$, being degree $m$ in $x$, depends on $n$ as a parameter).
+Given two nonnegative integers $n,m$, we choose a system of (distinct) points $x_j, j=0,1, \dots, n+m$ on the complex plane.
+We seek polynomials $Q_m(x;n), P_n(x;m)$ of degrees $m$ and $n$, respectively, such that \be Y_j= \frac{Q_m(x_j;n)}{P_n(x_j;m)}, \quad j=0,1, \dots n+m \lab{CJP} \ee (in our notation we stress that, for example, the polynomial $Q_m(x;n)$, while being of degree $m$ in $x$, depends on $n$ as a parameter).

-It can happens that solution of the CJIP doesn't exist.
-In this case it is reasonable to consider a {\it modified} CJIP: \be Y_j P_n(x_j;m)-Q_m(x_j;n)=0, \; j=0,1,\dots,n+m, \lab{MCJ} \ee where polynomials $P_n(x;m), Q_m(x;n)$ can be now unrestricted.
+It may be that a solution of the CJIP does not exist.
+In this case, it is reasonable to consider a {\it modified} CJIP in the form: \be Y_j P_n(x_j;m)-Q_m(x_j;n)=0, \; j=0,1,\dots,n+m, \lab{MCJ} \ee where the polynomials $P_n(x;m), Q_m(x;n)$ can now be unrestricted.
 The problem \re{MCJ} always has a nontrivial solution.
-In exceptional case, if the system \re{CJP} has no solutions, some zeroes of polynomials $P_n(z;m)$ and $Q_m(z;n)$ coincide with interpolated points $x_s$.
+In an exceptional case, if the system \re{CJP} has no solutions, some zeroes of the polynomials $P_n(z;m)$ and $Q_m(z;n)$ coincide with interpolated points $x_s$.
 Such points, in this case, are called unattainable \cite{Mein}.